-WPC developed the most widely used wireless charging standard, Qi (pronounced “chee”) which allows inductive or pad-style charging as well as short-distance (1.5cm) electromagnetic resonant charging.
+Wireless power consortium WPC developed the most widely used wireless charging standard, Qi (pronounced “chee”) which allows pad-style or inductive charging as well as short-distance (1.5cm) electromagnetic resonant charging.
 Apple uses the Qi standard.

 PMA and Powermat’s inductive charging specification had success piloting their wireless charging technology at airports and coffee shops.
 Starbucks began offering wireless charger stations in 2014.

 Mobile device support was fragmented due to competing standards.
 Most mobile devices require an adaptable case to allow wireless charger.